 During the execution of

-lisk_bridge.sh, a password prompt will occur in the case whereby it finds a passphrase.
+lisk_bridge.sh, a password prompt will appear in the case whereby it finds a passphrase.

 It will encrypt and migrate that passphrase to the new format.

 In order to to avoid this prompt and perform a fully automated migration, add the next environment variable to your system as shown below:

 To migrate a Lisk node manually, perform the following steps:

 All scripts are located under the

 ./scripts/ directory and can be executed directly by

 This script will assist the user in generating a unified version of the configuration file for any network, and the usage of this script can be seen below: